1broseidon/1broseidon/README.md

    and practical implementation.

-  When I'm not threat modeling or automating security workflows, you'll find me chasing a toddler around the house (which doubles as my cardio) or playing shows at NYC venues.
+  When I'm not threat modeling or automating security workflows, you'll find me chasing a toddler around the house (which doubles as my cardio).
   ```
 ~/security_focus
   ├── identity/